Summer School on Impact Evaluation

 Trinity College Dublin, Irish Aid and the Trinity Impact Evaluation Unit (TIME)

 September 9, 11, 12 and 13, 2017

-The summer school is a unique opportunity for development practitioners, NGO personnel, and policy makers interested in acquiring the skills needed to conduct, evaluate and manage impact focused research.
-While the course will draw heavily on developing country examples, the content is relevant to many contexts and will be of interest to domestic policy makers and NGOs, and a broad range of PhD students.
+The summer school was a unique opportunity for development practitioners, NGO personnel, and policy makers interested in acquiring the skills needed to conduct, evaluate and manage impact focused research.

-The Summer School embraces mixed methods combining the quantitative expertise of TIME with international expertise in qualitative methods.
-Upon completion, participants will:
+The Summer School embraced mixed methods combining the quantitative expertise of TIME with international expertise in qualitative methods.
+Upon completion, participants were able to:

 1. Understand various techniques of impact evaluation and the criteria used to select the appropriate method;

 2. Understand when and how to combine mixed methods;